-- · Currently serving as the Lord Mayor of the City of London. - Extensive experience in investment banking with 12 years at JP Morgan and 8 years at Lehman Brothers. - · Appointed Chairman of the Board of Directors of Phoenix Group Holdings in 2018.

-Held numerous positions on the boards of other financial institutions including the Pension Insurance Corporation.
+- Served as the Lord Mayor of the City of London until November 2023. - Extensive experience in investment banking with 12 years at JP Morgan and 8 years at Lehman Brothers. - Appointed Chairman of the Board of Directors of Phoenix Group Holdings in 2018. - Held numerous positions on the boards of other financial institutions including the Pension Insurance Corporation.